My research on how to make Instant Pot Beef Bone Broth

 I love to freeze my bone broth in 1 and 2 cup bags, then I have it whenever I need it.

 Elevate your cooking level to chef status with this healthy, easy, homemade bone broth recipe made in your Instant Pot.
 Add it to soups, stews, sauces and more!
-Freeze in packets for later use.
+Freeze in packets or use Souper Cubes for later use.

 3 pounds assorted beef bones (get at butcher shop)